About Lymphoma

 Side-effects of treatment

 It is important to understand what side-effects you may have and when to contact your doctor.
-Some side-effects can become very serious, even life-threatening if not managed right; while other may be more of a nuisance but not life threatening.
+Some side-effects can become very serious, even life-threatening if not managed right; while others may be more of a nuisance but not life threatening.

 Finishing Treatment